 What This Course Covers

 Global 10 covers significant events in global history from around the early 1700s up to the present date.
-Some popular topics include the rise and fall of nations, imperialism, World Wars I and II, terrorism, and the development and impact of one of the world's most destructive forces: Socialism and Communism/Marxism.
-Hopefully by studying these units and events you'll have a better understanding of the world we live in today and why.
+Some popular topics include the rise and fall of nations, imperialism, World Wars I and II, terrorism, and the development of Communism/Marxism.
+Hopefully by studying these units and events you'll have a better understanding of the world we live in today and why past events matter as we move forward.

 How Your Course Grade is Determined

-Homework = 25%: Some of your assignments will be collected for a grade.
+Homework = 10%: Some of your assignments will be collected for a grade.
 Though I encourage you to turn in assignments early, they must be complete and ready to be turned in (either paper copies while in class or emailed to me) during your class period.
 Anything turned in after the end of class is considered late, and late or incomplete assignments are not acceptable.
+Also, I do not accept assignments unless they are on paper (they cannot be emailed to me).

-Vocabulary Quizzes = 35%: These will be given once a week (or once every two weeks) and is based solely on what's in the "Vocabulary Packet."
-The format consists of fill-in-the-blank.
+Vocabulary Quizzes = 35%: These will be given once a week (or once every two weeks) and are based solely on what's in the "Vocabulary Packet."
+The format consists of fill-in-the-blank (no word banks or multiple choice).
 As we fill in words during the year, the list grows for words you may see on the quizzes.
-Normally quizzes will be about 5-8 questions with a word bank, though the choices in the word bank will greatly outnumber the number of questions.
+Normally quizzes will be about 10 questions.

-Unit Tests = 40%: Unit tests will be similar to the vocab quizzes in format but with many more questions.
+Unit Tests = 55%: Unit tests will be similar to the vocab quizzes in format (fill-ins - no word banks or multiple choice) but with many more questions.
 In addition to fill-ins, you may periodically have questions where the answer stems from a document provided (e.g. a cartoon, chart, graph, quote, short reading passage, etc.).

 Keys to Success in Global 10